Antisemitic messages seen at multiple places in Jacksonville this weekend - KESQ

 “Those who spread messages of hate, racism and antisemitism will not be able to change the heart of this city or her people,” Curry wrote in the tweet.
 “I condemn these cowards and their cowardly messages.”

-The University of George and University of Florida jointly issued a statement condemning the messages.
+The University of Georgia and University of Florida jointly issued a statement condemning the messages.

-“We strongly condemn the antisemitic hate speech projected outside TIA Bank Field in Jacksonville after the Florida-Georgia football game Saturday night and the other antisemitic messages that have appeared in Jacksonville.
+“We strongly condemn the antisemitic hate speech projected outside TIAA Bank Field in Jacksonville after the Florida-Georgia football game Saturday night and the other antisemitic messages that have appeared in Jacksonville.

 “The University of Florida and the University of Georgia together denounce these and all acts of antisemitism and other forms of hatred and intolerance.
 We are proud to be home to strong and thriving Jewish communities at UGA and UF, and we stand together against hate,” the statement said.